Training on Irrelevant States Implies Data Augmentation: Generalization in Contextual MDPs: Related work

-The contextual MDP framework is a very general framework that encompasses many fields in RL that study zero-shot generalisation.
-For example, the \emph{sim-to-real} setting often encountered in robotics is a special case of the ZSPT setting for CMDPs \citep{kirk_survey_2023}.
-An approach used to improve generalisation in the sim-to-real setting is domain randomisation \citep{tobin_domain_2017, sadeghi_cad2rl_2017, peng_sim--real_2018}, where the context distribution during training is explicitly increased in order to increase the probability of encompassing the testing contexts in the training distribution.
-This differs from our work in that we don't explicitly generate more (unreachable) contexts.
-However, our work could be viewed as implicitly generating more reachable contexts through increased exploration.
+The contextual MDP framework is a very general framework that encompasses many fields in RL that study zero-shot generalization.
+One such setting is the \emph{sim-to-real} setting often encountered in robotics \citep{kirk_survey_2023}.
+In sim-to-real, the goal is to train in simulation and generalize to the real world.
+Since the real world can rarely be expressed by a single context, the learned policy needs to generalize out-of-distribution to achieve this.
+So, although sim-to-real can be described as a CMDP, it differs from the ZSPT setting assumed in our paper, which considers in-distribution generalization.
+An approach used in the sim-to-real setting is domain randomization \citep{tobin_domain_2017, sadeghi_cad2rl_2017, peng_sim--real_2018}, where the context distribution during training is significantly increased in order to train a policy that can generalize over as many different scenarios as possible.
+This differs from the ZSPT setting in our work in that we assume access to only a limited set of training contexts.
+Furthermore, domain randomization \emph{explicitly} generates additional (often \emph{unreachable}) training contexts.
+In contrast, our work could be viewed as \emph{implicitly} generating additional \emph{reachable} contexts through exploration.
 Another approach that increases the context distribution is data augmentation \citep{raileanu_automatic_2021, lee_network_2020, zhou_domain_2021}.
 These approaches work by applying a set of given transformations to the states with the prior knowledge that these transformations leave the output (policy or value function) invariant.
 In this paper, we argue that our approach implicitly induces a form of invariant data augmentation on the states.
 However, this differs from the other work cited here in that we don't explicitly apply transformations to our states, nor do we require prior knowledge on which transformations leave the policy invariant.